 Initiating a Claim

-Our legal team can negotiate with the defendant by sending a demand.
+Our legal team can negotiate with the negligent party by sending a demand.
 We outline the reasons the defendant is liable and request compensation.
-Negotiation is a back-and-forth process which requires expert knowledge of the law.
+Negotiation is a back-and-forth process that requires expert knowledge of the law.

 Filing a Lawsuit

 We can protect our clients’ rights by filing a wrongful death lawsuit before the statute of limitations expires.
-Under South Carolina Code § 15-3-530, the estate gets three years to file, beginning from the date of death.
+Under South Carolina Code § 15-3-530, the estate gets three years to file a wrongful death lawsuit, beginning from the date of death.

-If settlement talks stall, we can prepare to take a case to trial.
+If settlement talks stall, we can prepare to take a wrongful death case to trial.
 That would require presenting witnesses and evidence to establish liability for the death.
+Our SC wrongful death lawyers have experience in courtrooms across Lexington County and beyond.

 Compensation For a Wrongful Death Claim

-The purpose of a claim is to seek compensation for damages suffered because of your loved one’s death.
-We regularly request economic and non-economic damages.
+The purpose of a wrongful death claim is to seek compensation for damages suffered because of your loved one’s death.
+We regularly request economic and non-economic damages in Lexington wrongful death cases.

 Economic damages cover identifiable economic losses stemming from the death, including: